dangooddd/pyrepl.nvim/README.md

 Main differences from pyrola:

+- No Neovim remote plugin dependency (`:UpdateRemotePlugins` is not needed).
 - Uses `jupyter-console` as the UI instead of a custom console.
 Less code, and usually better maintained.
 - Supports Pygments styles via the `style` config option for REPL highlighting.
 - Kernel is initialized via a prompt rather than fixed values.
-The kernel from the current venv is always offered first for better UX (thanks molten.nvim for the idea).
-- Supports multiple kernels at the same time for different buffers (unlike pyrola).
+You can tune default ordering with `preferred_kernel`.
 - On supported terminals, images render correctly via kitty unicode placeholders.

 And a quick note about images: I'm really proud of this part, because the plugin worked even in a local -> ssh -> tmux -> docker setup (and images still rendered!).